pyrypiironen/wolt_2024/README.md

 ### create_datetime_object

 The "Z" in ISO format indicates UTC timezone, but as part of the string may cause an error when using `datetime.fromisoformat(time)`.
 To avoid errors in all cases, I replaced "Z" with "+00:00" which also indicates UTC timezone.
-After that, the function just create the datetime object and returns it.
+After that, the function just creates the datetime object and returns it.

 <details>
 <summary>Click here to see the code.</summary>